African Americans in San Francisco: History

-Migration to San Francisco and the Bay Area

-Early California to Great Migration
+Early California to the 19th-century

 People of African descent first appeared in California from Mexico due to the Spanish Conquest.
 Influential people of African ancestry were among the earliest California settlers and landowners.

 Juana Briones de Miranda was a Californio business woman of mixed race with African ancestry, she is considered the "Founding Mother of San Francisco", as an early settler of Yerba Buena (now San Francisco).
 William Alexander Leidesdorff, helped establish the city of San Francisco.

 During the 1849–1855 California Gold Rush, African Americans came to the San Francisco-area along with others from all over the world.
 Some came as enslaved people and worked the gold mines, others came as free entrepreneurs seeking to create a better life.
 Slavery was forbidden in California, when it entered the Union as a free state in 1850, but Black residents still faced discriminatory laws in education and employment and did not have the right to vote or testify against whites.
 In response, they created political organizations like the SF.
 Executive Committee and the Franchise League.
 Until the Fugitive Slave Act expired in 1855, they also risked being captured and sold into slavery unless they could prove they had lived in the state since before 1849.